 The new independent report: Worldwide Software Defined Compute Workload Security Market Shares, 2018 revealed Trend Micro achieved a market share lead of 35.5%, almost triple its nearest competitor in 2018.

-“We predicted a decade ago that organisations would need multi-layered security to protect their cloud environments and software-defined data centres,” says Trend Micro ANZ technical director Mick McCluney.
+“We predicted a decade ago that organisations would need multi-layered security to protect their cloud environments and software-defined data centers,” says Trend Micro ANZ technical director Mick McCluney.

 “Were glad to see our foresight and innovation being recognised by so many customers and to be ranked a #1 vendor for 2018 market share by IDC,” says McCluney.

 The firm defines SDC in the report as, SDC technologies are often used in the context of public or private clouds, but can also be implemented in non-cloud environments particularly virtualised and/or containerised environments.

 These products accomplish their goals by ensuring the system does not run malicious software that can compromise business applications and data on the servers.

 IDC program vice president, security and trust Frank Dickson says, “For years, Trend Micro has steadily built out its SDC workload protection capabilities for virtual, public cloud and container environments, offering tight integration with AWS, Azure and Google Cloud Platform.
 Although, the future has not been written, Trend Micro is the dominant player in this market.”